Last updated:

 Idiopathic Multicentric Castleman Disease (iMCD)

 First-line treatment for iMCD is anti-IL-6 therapy with siltuximab (or tocilizumab if siltuximab is not available).
 Siltuximab is the only FDA-approved treatment for iMCD, and patients who respond to siltuximab tend to have long-term responses.
-For critically ill patients, chemotherapy and corticosteroids are recommended if the patient’s disease is progressing while on siltuxumab.
-Approximately half of iMCD patients do not improve with anti-IL-6 therapy, and for these patients, other treatments such as rituximab and sirolimus can be used.
+For patients with severe disease manifestations, chemotherapy and high-dose corticosteroids are recommended if the patient’s disease progresses while on siltuxumab.
+Approximately half of iMCD patients do not improve with anti-IL-6 therapy.
+For these patients, there is no consensus standard of treatment though rituximab, sirolimus, ruxolitinib, adalimumab, and a combination of thalidomide/cyclophosphamide/dexamethasone have all been used.

 HHV-8-Associated Multicentric Castleman Disease (HHV-8 Positive MCD)